 In general, you will not save money, just get an additional headache.
 You will be forced to seek out specialists to help you set it all up and get it to work.
 So, the conclusion is obvious — place your site with a hosting company that will do everything for you.

 Choosing a hosting provider and package type (a set of services provided at a specific price) is one of the important aspects of your site — it affects site speed, overall performance and success.
 Based on the above, we strongly recommend hosting the site in hosting companies.
 It is important to know how to choose the best Drupal hosting.
 But what if you have already chosen one, and start noticing that it doesn’t do what you need?
 How do you know if its normal and should be this way?
-What are the main signs of an unhealthy host?
-What symptoms hint that it is worth moving into a new one, before it's too late?
+What are the main signs of bad hosting provider?
+What symptoms hint that it is worth move your website to another web host, before it's too late?
 Let's find out right now.

-The main signs that you’d better switch to another hosting provider:
+The main signs that you’d better move your website to another web host:

 There is no sense in having a site that is unreachable for users.
 The more often, and the longer that your site is down, the more you loose.
 You can use downtime & uptime monitoring tools to detect those time periods and react on them.
 However, the occurrence of downtime partially depends on hosting provider.
 Surely, no host can guarantee 100% uptime, but they should be able to provide up to 99.0-99.9%.
 So, if you experience downtime situations occurring too frequently, it’s a warning sign.
 It’s especially not okey if downtimes are not associated with traffic spikes, like in seasonal retail.
 If it happens too often, it’s time for your site to move away.